Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Documentations

-Manuals are in "Documentations" folder.
+More details can be found in manuals in "Documentations" folder.

 ## Contact